datastax/dsbulk/manual/settings.md

 #### -skipRecords,--connector.json.skipRecords _&lt;number&gt;_

 The number of JSON records to skip from each input file before the parser can begin to execute.
-Used for loading only.
+This setting is ignored when writing.

 Default: **0**.